 In order to be eligible for program participation, all NWP/RISE members must be willing and able to seek and maintain employment.
-Every data cycle from six to 30 months has shown significant changes in employment and career advancement compared to the initial data intake.
-(See RSSA Employment Over Time chart.)
-Increases in employment between month six and month 12 were also statistically significant (P=.033; n=45).
-RISE members entered the program with a mean initial score of 2.24 which suggests members were unemployed for less than 3 months.
-At the last measurement cycle, RISE members report a mean of all scores of 3.10 suggesting members had obtained at least part-time work.
-However, only seven households have been able to reach full-time employment with a living wage above 200% FPG with benefits, including healthcare.
+Every data cycle from 6 to 30 months has shown significant changes in employment and career advancement compared to the initial data intake.
+(See the "RSSA Employment Over Time" chart.)
+Increases in employment between month 6 and month 12 were also statistically significant (P=.033; n=45).
+RISE members entered the program with a mean initial score of 2.24, which suggests members were unemployed for less than three months.
+At the last measurement cycle, RISE members reported a mean of all scores of 3.10, suggesting members had obtained at least part-time work.
+However, only seven households have been able to reach full-time employment with a living wage above 200% of the Federal Poverty Guidelines (FPG) with benefits, including healthcare.